danieljwait/e2ee-messenger/Writeup/README.md

 ### Survey Results

-**Question 1 – “How much time do you spend on messaging apps each day?”**
+**Question 1 –** **“How much time do you spend on messaging apps each day?”**

 <img src="media\image8.png" style="width:5.00069in;height:3in" />

-Question 1 told me that the respondents to this survey had above average messaging app usage.
-The respondents had a modal class of 30-60 minutes and a (linearly interpolated) median of 55 minutes: these are much greater than the UK’s average of 28 minutes \[5\].
-This is the best case for a group of respondents as it means that the survey was almost guaranteed to be completed using respondents’ experiences of features rather than their preconceptions.
+The results of question 1 tell me that the respondents to this survey had above average messaging app usage.
+The data had a modal class of 30-60 minutes and a (linearly interpolated) median of 55 minutes: these are much greater than the UK’s average of 28 minutes \[5\].
+This is the best case for a group of respondents as it means that the survey was more likely to be completed using respondents’ actual experiences, rather than their preconceptions, meaning more accurate results.

 **Question 2 – “What is your most used messaging app?”**

 <img src="media\image9.png" style="width:4.37361in;height:3.52708in" />

-The results from this question showed me that the most used messaging app among the respondents was WhatsApp – a privacy-focused end-to-end encrypted messaging app.
-This, along with the results from question 1, confirm to me that the respondents were suitable stakeholders for this program and therefore their opinions and decisions should be trusted.
+The results from this question show me that the most used messaging app among the respondents was WhatsApp (42%), followed by Snapchat (33%) – both privacy-focused, end-to-end encrypted messaging apps with Snapchat defaulting to deleting users’ messages after 24 hours.
+This, along with the results from question 1, confirm to me that the respondents are suitable representative for the solution’s stakeholders.
+Also of note is the fact that Discord (17%) came in 3<sup>rd</sup>.
+This means that *1.2.1* *Existing Program – Discord* was a suitable investigation as it is relevant to at least 17% of the survey’s respondents and, by extension, solution stakeholders.

 **Question 3 – “What is your favourite feature of messaging apps?”**

 <img src="media\image10.png" style="width:4.9403in;height:2.96207in" />

-This data showed me that the stakeholders deemed group messages and “Seen” receipts to be their favourite features.
-For this reason, I should consider these as features to prioritise in my solution.
+The results of this question show me that the stakeholders’ favourite features are group messages (33%) and “Seen” receipts (25%).
+Therefore, I will consider including these features in my solution.
+However, group messaging may be outside of the solution’s scope.
+I only chose to include it as an option in this survey as it is too important of a feature in modern messaging apps to exclude.
+I will make a final decision on the feature when deciding the solution’s requirement and success criteria.

 **Question 4 – “What is your least favourite feature of messaging apps?”**

 <img src="media\image11.png" style="width:5.00069in;height:3in" />

 This question was the direct inverse of question 4.
-It showed me that in-app sounds, un-sending messages and emojis are the three most disliked features of messages apps.
-Therefore, I will not be considering these to be included in my solution.
-The appearance of emojis is not a surprise here since it was also identified as the 2<sup>nd</sup> least used message type on Discord.
+Its results show me that in-app sounds (37%), un-sending messages (18%) and emojis (18%) are the most disliked features.
+Therefore, I will not consider including these in my solution.
+The dislike of emojis by 17% of respondents is not a surprise here since it was identified as the 2<sup>nd</sup> least used message type on Discord in *1.3.1* *Interview with Ethan Sandy*.

 **Question 5 – “How important are the following features?”**

 <img src="media\image12.png" style="width:5.79815in;height:4.67847in" />

-The data from this question showed me that the stakeholders do not think that the following features make a significant impact in a messaging app: in-app sounds, emojis, “typing…” indicators, and un-sending messages.
-From this, along with the results from question 4, I can see that these features are non-essential so I will not consider these for the list of necessary features for my solution.
+The results of this question show me that the stakeholders do not think the following features make a significant impact on a messaging app: in-app sounds, emojis, “typing…” indicator, and un-sending messages.
+From this, along with the results from question 4, I can see that these features are non-essential.
+Therefore, I will not consider these for the list of necessary features for my solution.

-The data also showed me that four features are generally deemed core features: group messages, individual messages, encryption, and media sharing.
-As these are important for the stakeholders, I will consider these for the list of features that must be in the final solution.
-These findings are supported by the results from question 3 as well as the interview with Ethan Sandy.
+Another finding from the data is the four most important features: group messages, individual messages, encryption, and media sharing.
+Since these are important to the stakeholders, I will consider these for the list of features for the final solution.
+These findings are supported by the results from question 3 as well as in *1.3.1* *Interview with Ethan Sandy*.

-**Question 6 –** **“What do you look for in a messaging app?”**
+**Question 6 – “What do you look for in a messaging app?”**

 <img src="media\image13.png" style="width:5.00069in;height:3in" />

-The top qualities of messaging apps were simplicity and ease of use.
-I will consider these when designing my UI.
+Question 6 shows me the simplicity (33%) is by far the most important quality of a messaging app with ease of use (17%) coming in second.
+I will try to reflect these qualities in my solution by considering them while designing my UI and by asking the stakeholders for feedback on my designs

 **Question 7 – “What do you mainly use messaging apps for?”**

 <img src="media\image14.png" style="width:5.00069in;height:3in" />

-The fact socialising and sharing media appeared at the top was not a surprise.
-However, two of the answers were: sharing links and work.
-To accommodate for the respondents who put down sharing links, I will investigate automatically hyperlinking text and opening browsers.
-I am unsure of how to accommodate the working users so may consider adding profanity filters unless any other features arise.
+Socialising (60%) and sharing media (20%) appearing at the top of question 7’s ranking which was expected.
+However, the other two answers were surprising: work (13%) and sharing links (7%).
+To accommodate for the stakeholders who put down sharing links, I will investigate automatically hyperlinking text and opening browsers.
+However, I am unsure of how to accommodate the working users so may consider adding profanity filters unless any other features arise.
+Also of note is the fact that neither of these surprising answers got a higher percentage of votes, therefore, adding such features should not be a priority.

 **Question 8 – “What feature might you want to see added to messaging apps?”**

 <img src="media\image15.png" style="width:5.00069in;height:3in" />

+Next, the findings from question 8 are that many stakeholders want to see voice notes (50%) added to messaging apps.
+However, I think that this feature is beyond the scope of the project as it will require file storage and microphone access.
+I may still consider the feature but do not expect it to reach the final list of requirements and the success criteria.
+The joint second-highest scoring features are bigger file limits (25%) and “Notification read at …” (25%).
+Including a bigger file size limit could be done by raising the cap above 8MB for example (Discord’s cap for non-paying members as found in *1.2.1* *Existing Program – Discord*) so will be considered as a feature to potentially including in my solution.
+“Notification read at …” on the other hand will not be possible to be considered as it is beyond the project’s scope: it would require me to firstly send notifications to the user and secondly somehow track when this notification has been read.

-**Question 9 –** **“How important is privacy for you?”**
+**Question 9 – “How important is privacy for you?”**

 <img src="media\image16.png" style="width:5.35347in;height:1.29375in" />

+Lastly, to further confirm the suitability of the respondents, there was an average rating of 4.3/5 for how important privacy to them is.
+Privacy is very important for this project as it aims to make a secure, end-to-end encrypted instant messaging program for users who care about who is viewing their data, so having stakeholders who are conscious about their privacy is paramount.

+**Conclusion**

+Overall, I am satisfied with the results of the survey.
+The respondents have been proven through many metrics that they are appropriate representatives of the stakeholders, which allows me to trust the survey’s results.
+In addition, I now have a list of several features to consider for the solution and a general guide for how to approach the UI design.

 ## Requirements